 Did you know that you can almost double your truck’s fuel range by replacing your existing fuel tank?

-Replacement tanks tend to be shaped a little different than the stock tank, but provided you get the right model for your specific truck you will not need to make any modifications.
+Replacement tanks tend to be shaped a little differently than the stock tank, but provided you get the right model for your specific truck you will not need to make any modifications.
 Toyota, Ford, Dodge, and GM replacement tanks are all available from Transfer Flow.

 Why an In-Chassis Fuel Tank?